Skip to main content

 Computation limit

 Each unit gets 2ms of CPU time per round.
 If your code exceeds this, execution is interrupted and run() is called fresh on the next round — your bot does not resume where it left off.
 To absorb variance, each unit has an extra time buffer equal to 5% of the time limit.
 If a round takes longer than 2ms, the overage is deducted from the buffer.
 If a round takes less than 2ms, the savings are refunded to the buffer (capped at 5%).
 Once a unit exhausts both its 2ms budget and its buffer in a single round, it is interrupted immediately.
+Each bot process has a 1 GB memory limit.
+Exceeding this will terminate the process.
+Only Python standard library modules are available.
+External packages (e.g. numpy, scipy) cannot be imported — bots run in a sandboxed environment with no pip install.

 Debugging